Jigsaw City

 Fey Fighters

-Fey Fighters introduces true fairies to the setting, who will also be seen in volume three, where they’ll play a vital role providing exposition and will also play a part in The Great Purpose, due to the linked nature of both demons and fey.
+Fey Fighters introduces true fairies to the setting, who will also be seen in volume four, where they’ll play a vital role providing exposition and will also play a part in The Great Purpose, due to the linked nature of both demons and fey.

 Having accepted